Published by Routledge Publishing and Available May 31, 2021

 After years of developing and teaching my Business of Photography Workshop to photographers across the country at professional conferences, organizations and universities, it became more and more apparent that information about the business side of freelancing was needed as photographers found themselves navigating complex contracts, licensing agreements and more.
 I set-out to write a book in January, 2020 just as the pandemic hit and by late summer I had completed the manuscript and secured Focal Press, a division of Routledge devoted to photography books, to publish the guide.

-The guide will be available for sale in May, 2021 on all major websites (Amazon, iTunes, Barnes & Noble, Etc.) and directly via the publisher in print and ebook.
-In addition, I will provide books for purchase at my workshop events.
+The guide will be available May 31, 2021 on the publisher’s website and all major vendors including Amazon, iTunes, Barnes & Noble, Etc. in print and ebook.
+In addition, I will provide books for purchase at my workshop and speaking events.
 If you’re interested in getting a copy when it’s published, as well as staying up to date on freelance topics, please follow me on Twitter and Facebook.

 Grounded in real-life experiences and scenarios, this practical guide offers editorial, non-profit, foundation, and corporate photographers an honest and insightful approach to running a freelance photography business.